Recently I polled my readers on their top struggles with running. And today I’m answering your top questions about strength exercises.

 You need to eat an enormous amount of food to fuel muscle growth.
 But if you’re running even just 15 miles per week, much of that energy is spent fueling your runs.

 Plus, you need to lift very heavy weight to put on muscle.
-Bodyweight exercises and low resistance exercises with medicine balls or resistance bands make it far more difficult.
+Bodyweight strength exercises and low resistance exercises with medicine balls or resistance bands make it far more difficult.

 Here’s a simple way to think about bulking up while running: running is catabolic – it breaks down muscle.
 Strength training is anabolic – it builds muscle.